PowerDNS/pdns-ansible/README.md

     pdns_config: {}

-A dict containing the PowerDNS configuration.
+A dict containing the PowerDNS configuration. <br />
 **NOTE:** The PowerDNS backends configuration and the `config-dir`, `setuid` and `setgid` directives must be configured through the `pdns_user`, `pdns_group` and `pdns_backends` role variables (see `templates/pdns.conf.j2`).
 For example: